Sarah269/glowing-dollop/Coffee Sales/README.md

 - Excelsa coffee leads in sales while Arabica has the most orders.
 - Robusta lags in sales despite having orders and quantity similar to the other coffee types.
 - The average unit price per product size has decreased for all sizes, with the exception of 0.2kg.
 2.5kg average unit price has decreased by $1.20.
+- The product sales exhibit spikes during the year, i.e., the first quarter, June, and between September and December.
+- In prior years, sales from January to February increased.
+In 2022, sales for Robusta and Liberica plummeted from $1200 to $400.
+Sales for Arabica and Excelsa were flat.

 ### Recommendations
 - Review the pricing for Robusta.
 - Review unit price for each coffee, roast type, and size combination.
+- Investigate sales activity for 2022 to determine the cause for the reduction in sales.

 ### Limitations
 - The data for the year 2022 only has 8 months.